 The process of verifying that the conduct of research conforms to the approved proposal.

 Research in which there is no foreseeable risk of harm or discomfort, and any foreseeable risk is of inconvenience only.

 Data that have never been labelled with individual identifiers or from which identifiers have been permanently removed, and by means of which no specific individual can be identified.
-A subset of non-identifiable data are those that can be linked with other data so it can be known they are about the same date subject, although the person’s identity remains unknown,
+A subset of non-identifiable data are those that can be linked with other data so it can be known they are about the same data subject, although the person’s identity remains unknown.

 An intervention not directed towards the benefit of the individual but rather towards improving scientific knowledge or technical application, or the benefit of others.